An epic three days of running from the Welsh-English border to the sea

 The start point for your tour is Newtown, on the Welsh-English border.
 Please arrive for check-in from 16.00.

-Settle in a relax in preparation for the tour ahead, or take a stroll around the town.
+Settle in and relax in preparation for the tour ahead, or take a stroll around the town.
 At 18.00 there will be welcome meeting followed by dinner with the rest of the group at the hotel.
 What better way to start your trip with good company and few (not too many!)
 Welsh beers!

 Accommodation: Hotel in Newtown; Meals included: Dinner.